-MCE 698 Professional Project (3 credits).
-Requires an approved professional project on selected are professional project on selected area of mechanical engineering for completion of the MS degree.
+MCE 698 Professional Project (3 credit hours).
+Requires an approved professional project on selected area of mechanical engineering for completion of the MS degree.
 Includes development of the project concept, investigation of needs, initial data collection and assembly of written and field materials necessary to conduct a professional project, as well as exploration of alternative means to conduct the project.
 Requires a report and final presentation to the examining committee.
 Graded as Pass/No Pass.
-Prerequisites: good academic standing and approval of department head; prerequisite/concurrent: MCE 695.
+Prerequisites: good academic standing and approval of department head;

+prerequisite/concurrent: MCE 695.